pelican-eggs/games-steamcmd/CONTRIBUTING.md

 ### Sources for working on a new egg

 Look at existing eggs to see how they work.
 In most cases, you can take the existing egg as your new template.
-There's a brief documentation on how to [create eggs](https://pterodactyl.io/community/config/eggs/creating_a_custom_egg.html) and [Docker images](https://pterodactyl.io/community/config/eggs/creating_a_custom_image.html).
+There's a brief documentation on how to [create eggs](https://pelican.dev/community/config/eggs/creating_a_custom_egg.html) and [Docker images](https://pelican.dev/community/config/eggs/creating_a_custom_image.html).

 Use existing Docker images for your egg.
-You can find them in [Parkers Yolks fork](https://github.com/pelican-eggs/yolks) and [Pterodactyl Yolks](https://github.com/pterodactyl/yolks).
+You can find them in [Pelican Yolks](https://github.com/pelican-eggs/yolks).

 We have a collection of [existing install script snippets](https://github.com/pelican-eggs/eggs/tree/master/scripts) that you can use.

 ## Step 1

-### Be aware of the pterodactyl install process
+### Be aware of the Pelican/Pterodactyl install process

-The Pterodactyl install process is fairly simple once you know it.
+The install process is fairly simple once you know it.

 ```md
 1. Spin up install container